 Quality assurance processes were used at the practice to encourage continuous improvement.
 The practice audited areas of their practice as part of a system of continuous improvement and learning.
 This included clinical audits such as medical records, X-rays and infection control.
-The most recent clinical record audit was completed in July 2015 and showed that the dentists were generally performing well.
-However, where issues had been identified an action plan had been established and a review date had been set.
+The most recent clinical record audit was completed in June 2015 and showed the dentist was performing well.
+A review date for the audit had been set to check that the dentist continued to perform well.